sruthi37/CODTECH-Task-2/README.md

 ![Screenshot 2024-09-14 105955](https://github.com/user-attachments/assets/a709b4e6-f740-4e91-81a1-317fc661631f)

 Thus checking the Outdated Software, Port Scanning and SSL/TLS configuration scanning of the domain or target is completed.
-The above vulnerability scannimg is implemented and scanned in Kali Linux.
+The above vulnerability scanning is implemented and scanned in Kali Linux.

 ### CONCLUSION